FabienLavocat/comms-sdk-web-getting-started/README.md

-# Dolby.io Communications Web SDK - Getting Started
+# Dolby.io Communications Web SDK

 This starter project demonstrates the mechanics of making a Voice and Video Call with Dolby.io.

+## Getting Started

-Follow the [Getting Started](https://docs.dolby.io/communications-apis/docs/getting-started-with-the-javascript-sdk) tutorial to learn how it works.
+Follow the [Getting Started](https://docs.dolby.io/communications-apis/docs/getting-started-with-the-javascript-sdk) tutorial to learn how this application works.

 ## Running